bundle

 databricks bundle init

-To create a Databricks Asset Bundle by using a non-default Databricks Asset Bundle template, run the bundle init
+To create a Databricks Asset Bundle using a custom Databricks Asset Bundle template, run the bundle init

 command as follows: